postman-cs/cs-cli/tests/README.md

 - `TEST_DAYS_BACK` - Number of days to look back (default: 30)
 - `RUST_LOG` - Logging level (e.g., `cs_cli=debug`)

-These variables can be set in your `.env` file or overridden on the command line.
+These variables can be set in your `.env` file (in the project root) or overridden on the command line.

 ### Prerequisites for Real API Tests
 1. **Browser Session**: Must be logged into Gong in Safari, Chrome, or Firefox